jna80921/ElevatorSimulation/README.md

 - **pressInternalButton(int floor):** Adds an internal button press to the elevator's queue.

-- **addWeightLbs(int WeightLbs):** Increases the current weight of the elevator and pauses if weight limit is exceeded.
+- **addWeightLbs(int WeightLbs):** Increases the current cargo weight of the elevator and pauses if weight limit is exceeded.

-- **reduceWeightLbs(int WeightLbs):** Reduces the current weight of the elevator and resumes if weight falls below the limit.
+- **reduceWeightLbs(int WeightLbs):** Reduces the current cargo weight of the elevator and resumes if weight falls below the limit.

-- **getGetCurrentWeightLbs():** Retrieves the current weight of the elevator.
+- **getGetCurrentWeightLbs():** Retrieves the current cargo weight of the elevator.

 - **pause():** Pauses the elevator operation.